goatandsheep/accessible-events/index.md

 # Dietary Accomodations
 - [ ] Alternative food choices for people with dietary restrictions, such as allergies
 - [ ] Transparent menu (when confirmed) for people with dietary restrictions
+- [ ] Have small snacks and water available at all times

 # After the event
 - [ ] Survey the guests to find if they were accommodated appropriately